mahaed/hello-world/README.md

 # hello-world
 This is a practice to help me become acquainted with creating a repository for the Microprocessor course - Lab 1.
-My name is Mahaed Mohamud.
-I am currently a junior here at the Seattle University, pursuing a Bachelor of Science degree in Electronics and Electrical Engineering.
-Further, this is my first time to generate a repository through the use of GitHub.
-Regardless, this doesn't look to be very overwhelming nor complicated than I expected it to be but nonetheless, I now learn how to use GitHub and create a repository properly.